Bi-Coloured-Python-Rock-Snake/creature/README.md

 "Exempt" means that coroutines are exempted from the current greenlet, and sent to another.

-Now, to call those functions, you have two options:
+Now, to call those functions you have two options:

 **1. as_async decorator**